 Open Source Technology

 Open source beats at the heart of everything we do.
-Our million-dollar success story over years of web development is directly due to the advantages provided by the open source software ecosystem—particularly Ruby on Rails.
-Now, it’s our time to give back to this amazing community, starting with Bridgetown.
+Our million-dollar success story over decades of experience in web development is directly due to the advantages provided by the open source software ecosystem—particularly the Ruby programming language.
+Now it’s our time to give back to this amazing community, starting with Bridgetown.

 GitHubWebsite

-It all started in the spring of 2020 as a fork of Jekyll, but since then—thanks to the wonderful enthusiasm and financial support of the open source community—Bridgetown has forged its own unique identity and evolved to offer unparalleled flexibility and innovation.
+It all started in the spring of 2020 (what a time that was! 🤪) as a fork of Jekyll, but since then—thanks to the wonderful enthusiasm and financial support of the open source community—Bridgetown has forged its own identity and evolved to offer unparalleled flexibility and capability.
 Many developers, businesses, and publishers are now using Bridgetown to build new websites and online experiences (including this one!).

-This our chance as Rubyists to define the next ten years of building digital experiences and publications.
+Rubyists, this our chance to define the next ten years of building digital experiences and publications.
+Ready to cross that Bridge and paint the Town red? (you may groan now… 😂)

 Similar to ERB, Except Awesomer